- People

 - Literature Review – Presents an overview of related studies, theories, or frameworks that inform the research.

-- Methodology – Explains research design, data sources, instruments, data collection methods, and data analysis procedures in sufficient detail for replication.
+- Research Method – Explains research design, data sources, instruments, data collection methods, and data analysis procedures in sufficient detail for replication.

 - Discussion – Interprets the results, compares with previous studies, and explains implications, limitations, and possible future research.